Skip to content

 Sketching Your Route

 Don’t try to see the whole country in one go.
-The map of Australia is huge, and driving distances can be deceiving.
+Australia is huge, and driving distances can be deceiving.
 Pick one or two regions to explore thoroughly.
-Popular routes include:
+Or better yet, here are the best routes depending on the time that you have available:

 Must-Visit Beach Destinations Across the Australia Map